-Call the Center for a free initial consultation with Dr. Korey DiRoma or Dr. Kirsten Carle who can answer your natural healthcare questions.
+Call the Center for a free initial consultation with Dr. Korey DiRoma or Dr. Satish Mohan, who can answer your natural healthcare questions.

-Dr. Korey DiRoma and Dr. Kirsten Carle offer integrative naturopathic consultations at the Center’s Delmar office and naturopathic primary care at the Center’s Bennington office.
+Dr. Korey DiRoma offer integrative naturopathic consultations at both the Center’s Delmar office and naturopathic primary care at the Center’s Bennington office.
 To make an appointment, please call the Center in Delmar at 518-689-2244 or Bennington at 882-445-3152 or Contact Us by Email.